julian-rose/FreeRTOS-for-Agon/FreeRTOSv202212.01-LTS/FreeRTOS/Demo/readme.txt

 -----------------------------------------------------------------

-We include two demos for the initial Agon Light port.
+We include several Demos for the Agon Light port, for each of the project versions.

+Alpha:
 DemoAgonP demonstrates pre-emptive tasks with delays.
 This uses the tick isr to switch between tasks.
 If you are interested a in full real-time program structure then this is for you.
 This demo uses time delays to illustrate the use of task